christian-belloni/rules_uniffi/README.md

 rules\_uniffi provides an easy and powerful way to develop cross platform applications with ergonomic interop with swift and kotlin (and more languages on the way)

-## This project should be regarded as extremely experimental

-the code itself is not complex but its hard to keep up with every dependency update
+# Stability guarantees and disclaimers

+This is the third re-write of the same library so we can't make any promises at this time but we're hopeful since rules_kotlin version 2.1.4 landed (which supports rules_android)

+We are in no any way, shape or form affiliated with the [uniffi](https://github.com/mozilla/uniffi-rs) project, we chose this name only to reflect how much of their work is utilized in this repo, without them this library wouldn't exist.

 # Features
  - Swift/Kotlin code generation powered by the [uniffi](https://github.com/mozilla/uniffi-rs) project
  - Automatic target definition for the generated code (cdylib for kotlin and staticlib for swift)

 # Roadmap
- - [ ] support UDL definition files
  - [ ] support uniffi.toml configuration
  - [ ] support multiple crates
+ - [ ] support C#

+# Out of the scope of this repo
+ - [ ] support UDL definition files

 # Quickstart